MicrosoftDocs/power-automate-docs/articles/minit/business-rule-scope.md

 ---
 title: Business rule scope
-description: Learn about the mandatory field scope in business rule definition in minit.
+description: Learn about the mandatory field scope in business rule definition in the Process Mining desktop app.
 author: janPidych
 contributors:
   - janPidych